 The next section of the display measures the “Total Workload” in terms of the amount of data accessed for both reads and writes as well as any data satisfied from cache.

-A system which has higher workloads as compared to other systems in your environment are the ones that likely have higher I/O traffic and tend to cause more of the I/O blender effect when connected to a shared SAN storage or virtualized environment and are prime candidates for the extra I/O capacity relief that DymaxIO, Diskeeper, V-locity and SSDkeeper provide.
+A system which has higher workloads as compared to other systems in your environment are the ones that likely have higher I/O traffic and tend to cause more of the I/O blender effect when connected to a shared SAN storage, virtualized, and/or cloud environment and are prime candidates for the extra I/O capacity relief that DymaxIO provides.

 Memory Usage